1994/SmartORM/README.md

 The following settings are related to database access:

-- smartorm.dialect: Optional database dialect for SmartORM to use.
+- `smartorm.dialect`: Optional database dialect for SmartORM to use.
 The default is mysql, but you can specify any of the supported database dialects, such as postgresql or sqlite.